cham-s/c_practice/grab/README.md

 Finds the word in a file and display all the lines where the word appears.
 It also display the line number

-TODO:
-- Make it case incensitive
-- Get data from stdin in case of redirection

-Known Bugs:
-- The line number comes back to 1, when the buffer gets refilled with data.
-- At buffer max even though there is no newline.
-The last character is considered as a newline.

-Source for source.txt: www.Time.com, Oct 12 2015.
 ```bash
 >$ ./grab "gun" source.txt
 2: Hillary Clinton talks gun control at town hall meeting